 Williams Summit pays up to \$3,000 per semester for students from Black River Technical College, Ozarka College, University of Arkansas Community College in Batesville, Arkansas Northeastern College, Arkansas State University in Newport, or East Arkansas Community College with a minimum cumulative GPA of 3.0 on 45 hours of college credit from those institutions.
 This three-year scholarship may be renewed by maintaining a 3.0 cumulative GPA on at least 12 hours.
-Williams will waive the application fee for qualified applicants under the terms of the WSSP.
 This scholarship cannot be stacked with the Academic Excellence or the Transfer Opportunity Grant.
 Students must enroll immediately upon the completion of their program at one of the above named institutions.

 Academic Excellence pays up to \$1,500 per semester for students living in College housing and up to \$1,200 per semester for commuter students.
-This four-year scholarship is awarded to transfer students with a minimum GPA of 3.0 on 24 hours of college credit.
-All Phi Theta Kappa members are eligible for this scholarship.
-The scholarship may be renewed by maintaining a cumulative GPA of 2.75 on at least 12 credit hours per semester.
+This four-year scholarship may be renewed by maintaining a cumulative GPA of 2.75 on at least 12 credit hours per semester.